mohamadhabash/VisualBERT-for-Memes-Classification/README.md

 pip3 install -r requirements.txt
 ```

-3- put your images in `/Data/Images/` and your csv file in `/Data/`.
+3- Put your images in `/Data/Images/` and your csv file in `/Data/`.
 You need to modify the code if you do not use a `csv` file.

 4- Modify the code to include correct paths to your data.
 You can also tune hyper-parameters or change different stuff in the code.

-5- run `visualbert.py` to start training the model.
+5- Run `visualbert.py` to start training the model.
 ```bash
 python3 visualbert.py
 ```